valerianoaiello/CLT_Thompson/README.md

 We call this quantity 'unnormalized moment'.
 The code comes in two versions: in Python and C++.
 These are contained in group_operations.py and c_group_operations.cpp

+## Conclusions

+It turned out that a central limit theorem for the chromatic state is not possibile.
+More details are contained in [A3]

 ## Bibliography
 [A1] V. Aiello, On the Alexander Theorem for the oriented Thompson group F. Algebraic & Geometric Topology 20.1 (2020): 429-438.

 [A2] V. Aiello, An introduction to Thompson knot theory and to Jones subgroups. accepted for publication in J. of Knot Theory and its Ramifications (2022).

+[A3] V. Aiello, An extension of Krishnan's central limit theorem to the Brown-Thompson groups, preprint.

 [B] J. Belk, Thompson's group F. Ph.D.
 Thesis (Cornell University).  preprint arXiv:0708.3609 (2007).